knnku/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Dependencies

+- Node 5.10.x or above
+- Express
+- node-pg
+- bcrypt
+- cookie-session

+*Assembled by @knnku as a part of the LHL flex-web program curriculum.*